Cannabis is a bigger problem than you think

 Helping Parents and Schools Work Together

 Parents and teachers share a unique challenge of helping young people make smarter choices about their health, academic life and careers.
-There often can be a big gap between the messages about marijuana conveyed at school versus at home and what teens and young adults actually believe.
+There often can be a big gap between the messages about cannabis conveyed at school versus at home and what teens and young adults actually believe.

 The most effective way to help students involves families, educational institutions and peer groups communicating a consistent message.